kuzzleio/documentation-old/sdk-reference/source/includes/_memoryStorage.md

 # MemoryStorage

 Kuzzle's memory storage is a separate data store from the database layer.
-It is internaly based on Redis.
+It is internally based on Redis.
 You can access most of Redis functions (all lowercased), except:

-* all cluster based functions
+* cluster based functions
-* all script based functions
+* script based functions
-* all cursors functions
+* cursors functions

 Here is the list of non implemented commands: